iArcanic/plcs-cw1/reflective-report.md

 It first makes sure the `password` parameter is of the required length requirement, meaning that any bad or malicious data does not get sent to the authentication system.
 It then checks for `null` or empty to prevent any null exception errors with the backend authentication system.
 Furthermore, it enforces client-side password checks before reaching the necessary authentication logic.
 Rather, it throws custom extensions, helping developers with debugging, and informs users accordingly.
 This programming practice always has the underlying assumption that user inputs are inherently malicious to always break the system.

-## 3.2 Example 2 – Parameterised SQL statements
+## 3.2 Example 2 – parameterised SQL statements

 The Android application I developed required a backend connection to the database.
 The database I was using was SQL, meaning that it always carries a risk of SQL injection attacks.